-ESTABLISHMENT OF ALTERNATIVE REASONABLE COST LIMITS Metric BASELINE BENCHMARK Ουτςομε Benchmark Achieved?
-CE #1: Agency Cost Savings Total cost of task in dollars (decrease). \$0 \$0 \$0 No CE #2: Staff Time Savings Total time to complete the task in staff hours (decrease).
+ESTABLISHMENT OF ALTERNATIVE REASONABLE COST LIMITS Metric Baseline BENCHMARK Оитсоме BENCHMARK ACHIEVED?
+CE #1: Agency Cost Savings Total cost of task in dollars (decrease). \$0 \$0 0 No CE #2: Staff Time Savings Total time to complete the task in staff hours (decrease).
 0 0 0 No HC #1: Additional Units of Housing Made Available Number of new housing units made available for households at or below 80% AMI as a result of the activity (increase).
 If units reach a specific type of household, give that type in this box 0 150 0 No HC #2: Units of Housing Preserved Number of housing units preserved for households at or below 80% AMI that would otherwise not be available (increase).
 If units reach a specific type of household, give that type in this box.
-0 150 0 No HC #3: Decrease in Wait List Time Average applicant time on wait list in months (decrease) 74 60 74 No HC #4: Displacement Prevention Number of households at or below 80% AMI that would lose assistance or need to move (decrease).
+0 150 0 No HC #3: Decrease in Wait List Time Average applicant time on wait list in months (decrease) 74 60 0 No HC #4: Displacement Prevention Number of households at or below 80% AMI that would lose assistance or need to move (decrease).
 If units reach a specific type of household, give that type in this box.
 0 150 0 No HC #5: Increase in Resident Mobility Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase).
-0 200 0 No
+0 200 0 No anticipates increasing the amount of MTW funds to be utilized as other funding sources wind down.

-During FY 2021, SDHC did not need to utilize the full amount of the update reasonable cost limit that exceeded prior limits for MTW funds in acquisition, development, and rehabilitation due to an increase in state and local funds as a response to COVID.
-SDHC anticipates increasing the amount of MTW funds to be utilized as other funding sources wind down.
+During FY 2022, SDHC did not need to utilize the full amount of the update reasonable cost limit that exceeded prior limits for MTW funds in acquisition, development, and rehabilitation due to an increase in state and local funds as a response to COVID.
+SDHC